 Appointed: 2 May 2006 (reappointed 1 June 2011) - Until: 31 May 2014

-Doug is currently Vice-President of the Surrey Wildlife Trust, a member of the Learning & Visitor Experience Panel of the National Trust, and a Fellow of the Society of Biology.
+Doug is currently Vice-President of the Surrey Wildlife Trust, a member of the Learning and Visitor Experience Panel of the National Trust, and a Fellow of the Society of Biology And fellow of Royal Society of Arts.
 He is a Trustee of Earth Trust, Oxfordshire (HLS received) and Woodchester Mansion Trust (within SSSI).

-He also holds memberships in Gloucestershire Wildlife Trust, English Heritage, Wildfowl & Wetland Trust, The National Trust, Freshwater Biological Association, and the Institute of Directors, The Chartered Institute of Water and Environmental Management, Royal Horticultural Society, IUCN – Commission on Education and Communication and the National Trust.
+He also holds memberships in Gloucestershire Wildlife Trust, English Heritage, Wildfowl and Wetland Trust, The National Trust, Freshwater Biological Association, the Institute of Directors, The Chartered Institute of Water and Environmental Management, Royal Horticultural Society, IUCN – Commission on Education and Communication, Museums Association, Tate and Art Fund.

 In June 2008, Doug ceased his position as Chairman of the Wetland Vision project.
 Doug was a Council Member for English Nature between 2002-2006, before taking up the appointment of Board Member for Natural England.